milger/PetStoreAPITest/README.md

         + tasks                        Tasks that actors can perform.
 They are called from step definition
         + questions                    Question classes that are used to validate the data
         + stepdefinitions              Step definitions
-        + helper                       Util and common functions
+        + helper                       Util and common methods
     + resources
       + features                       Feature files
 ```